Mohamed Qubaty

-He has held previous political positions such as the Senior Political Advisor to the previous three Yemeni Prime Ministers (2007-2011) and the Ambassador of Yemen to Lebanon and Cyprus (2003-2007).
+He has held previous political positions such as the Senior Political Advisor to four Yemeni Prime Ministers (2007–2011) and the Ambassador of Yemen to Lebanon and Cyprus (2003–2007).

 There was a failed attempt to assassinate him on 11 September 2012, which targeted the minister's motorcade, next to the Council of Ministers in Sana'a, Yemen under the guise of a terrorist attack marking the 11th anniversary of the September 11 attacks.
 Dr. Qubaty was injured and the suicide bombing led to the death of eight bodyguards whilst injuring others.